htawarun/MedicalTrustModel/README.md

 Cara Lynch

-Created October 2018, last modified 11/11/2018 17:26
+Created October 2018, last modified 21/11/2018 16:06

 ## Overview
-Simple model describing the evolution of trust in medicine, based on previous work by Graeme Ackland, incorporating two gossip modes.
+Simple agent-based model (ABM) of a self-organising pharmaceutical supply chain with variable drug quality, based on previous work by Graeme Ackland.
+This model incorporates two gossip modes, public and friendly.

-## Models
+## Model scripts
-- TrustModel.py: Standard model, with different gossip and trust modes.
+- TrustModel.py: standard python script to run the ABM, requires an input file name as a command line argument.
+The input file must be in standard_input format.

-- TrustModelFindGossip.py: Modified model, running simulations for one set of retailers and suppliers while iterating over gossip values.
-Aims to assess the effects of gossip on quality and price.
+- TrustModelFindGossip.py: modified model written to specifically assess the effects of gossip on the system.
+No input file required, this script runs simulations for one set of retailers and suppliers while changing gossip and trust values.
+To perform more than one run, qsubrungossmodels.bash and Gsinglesub are required.

-## Input files
+## Input file
 - standard_input : input for TrustModel.py, see file for formatting
-- findgossip_input : input for TrustModelFindGossip.py, see file for formatting

-## Plotting Scripts
+## Plotting Script
-- QvsGplotter.py : plots Quality vs Gossip weight with data files produced by simplotter.py, requires file names as command line input
-- allplotter.py : plots average Quality, Price and Quality/Price over time with data files produced by simplotter.py, requires file names as command line input
-- findgossgrapher.py : plots Quality Improvement = Q(gossip weight)/Q(no gossip) and Price Improvement = P(gossip weight)/P(no gossip) vs gossip weight, for all TrustModelFindGossip.py runs in directory.
-Also plots Quality and Price vs Gossip Weight for each run.
-- simplotter.py : plots quality, price and quality/price vs gossip weight for all runs and averaged over all runs
+- grapher.py : plots data from TrustModelFindGossip.py runs, designed to be in parent directory (where qsubrungossmodels.bash is, with Run1 as subdirectory).

 ## Other scripts
-- directories.py : makes directories with required input files
-- qsubrungossmodels.bash : queues all jobs in directory to local cluster for a TrustModelFindGossip.py simulation.
-Requires subdirectories with input files, singlesub (appropriately modified), and TrustModelFindGossip.py in directory
+- qsubrungossmodels.bash : makes a directory for the number of runs specified (usually 100), copies TrustModelFindGossip.py and Gsinglesub into each directory and queues all jobs to the local cluster.
+Requires Gsinglesub and TrustModelFindGossip.py in directory.
-- qsubrunmodels.bash : same as above, but for standard TrustModel.py jobs
+- qsubrunmodels.bash : copies and queues all TrustModel.py jobs in subdirectories.
+Requires subdirectories and standard_input files in each subdirectory, as well as TrustModel.py in directory.
+Low number of runs in TrustModel.py is recommended to have time to finish, as each run will be running consecutively rather than me sent as different jobs to different cores.
-- runmodels.bash : runs all jobs in directory on local machine
+- runmodels.bash : copies TrustModel.py into each subdirectory and launches in background on local machine.
+Requires TrustModel.py in directory and standard_input files in subdirectories
-- singlesub : single submission to local cluste, must be in relevant subdirectory
+- singlesub and Gsinglesub: single submission scripts to local cluster, must be in relevant subdirectory. singlesub is for TrustModel.py jobs while Gsinglesub is for TrustModelFindGossip.py jobs.